-The standard of education and schools in Zambia is variable.
-The public schooling system remains poorly funded and lacking resources, while there are a number of good private and international schools in the country, offering a superior quality of education.
+The standard of education and schools in Zambia varies.
+The public schooling system remains poorly funded and lacks resources, but there are a number of good private and international schools in the country, offering a superior quality of education.

 Public schools in Zambia

 In Zambia, public schooling is free and compulsory from age seven to 14 (Grades 1 to 9).
 That said, parents are still expected to cover additional costs such as uniforms, stationery and books.

 English is the primary language of instruction in Zambian public schools; children are also required to learn an additional local language, depending on their provincial district.

 Though public schools in Zambia's large cities are better off than those in rural areas, education is still underfunded and under-resourced.
 Many expats find that these schools don't meet expected standards and opt for private or international schools instead.

 Private schools in Zambia

 Private schools operate independently of the Zambian government and have more flexibility in terms of their admissions procedures, curricula and language of instruction.
 These schools often teach through a religious lens, though.

 The standard of education at the more affluent private schools generally exceeds that of public schools, and these schools, particularly those in Lusaka, offer better facilities and opportunities for students.
 They do not, however, come cheap; fees can be high and therefore far out of the reach of many ordinary Zambians.